Simple Living: Minimalism in Disguise

-Simple living is my new lifestyle.
+Simple living, or minimalism, is my new lifestyle.
 It has always been alluring, but it didn’t take hold of me until a couple of years ago.
-Until then, I was always feeling stressed and I didn’t know why.
+Until then, I was constantly feeling stressed, and I didn’t know why.
 I didn’t do as much as so-and-so, so I didn’t think I had the right to be as overwhelmed as I felt.
-I actually felt guilty for feeling overwhelmed all the time when I had three kids to take care of and a husband who needed me.
-It took a lot of self-reflection and exploration to figure out what the problem was.

 So, what does simple living mean?
 You might call simple living minimalism.
-Because being a minimalist has many assumptions and sometimes negative connotations associated with it, I want to address what minimalism is, and what minimalism isn’t.
+Because being a minimalist has many assumptions and sometimes negative connotations, I want to address what minimalism is and isn’t.

 In short, minimalism is living with less.
 How much less is up to you.